 Sunscreens protect against sunburn, but there is no evidence that they protect against basal cell carcinoma or melanoma.
 Problems lie in the behavior of individuals who use sunscreens to stay out longer in the sun than they otherwise would.
 Vitamin D inhibition is, at this stage, unlikely due to insufficient use by individuals.
 Safety of sunscreens is a concern, and sunscreen companies have emotionally and inaccurately promoted the use of sunscreens.

 Despite the push for more awareness about sun exposure, and the advice to use sunscreen whenever we go outside, incidence of skin cancer, especially melanoma, is rising dramatically.

-Some mineral sunscreens also contain some of the chemical ingredients above and have the same risks.
+Some mineral sunscreens with these ingredients also contain some of the chemical ingredients above and have the same risks.

-My homemade sunscreen recipe and sunscreen lotion bars both use non-nano zinc oxide for a safe and natural sun protection.
-There are also some natural mineral sunscreens that the EWG lists as safe (and I’ve tried many of these personally):
+My homemade sunscreen recipe and lotion bars both use non-nano zinc oxide but are not standardized or SPF tested.
+There are also some natural mineral sunscreens that the EWG lists as safe (and I’ve tried many of these personally).

 - Badger Mineral Sunscreen

 - All Terrain KidSport SPF30 Oxybenzone-Free Natural Sunscreen